stuntrally/stuntrally/Readme.txt

 It is possible to run on older,
 (e.g. on 1 core CPU and GeForce 7600 GT, with 30 fps),
-but integrated GPUs (or laptops) can't handle the game.
+but integrated GPUs (or laptops) can't handle the game well.

 ----------------------------------------------------------------------------------